Curricula

 • Happiness and inclusion are built into the DNA of the school

-• Significant investment in outstanding school leadership
+• Outstanding school leadership

 Weaknesses